-Julian Rocks boasts the best dive sites in Byron Bay.
-I’m talking Leopard Sharks, Grey Nurse Sharks, Manta Rays, turtles, and more.
+This world-class dive site is the crown jewel of Byron Bay, home to Leopard Sharks, Grey Nurse Sharks, Manta Rays, turtles, and so much more.

-This guide includes everything you need to know about scuba diving in Byron Bay, including when to go, who to go with, and what to expect.
+In this guide, I’ll share everything you need to know about scuba diving at Julian Rocks in Byron Bay, including when to go, who to go with, and what to expect.

 Julian Rocks, otherwise known as Nguthungulli, is a protected marine reserve only 2.5km from Byron Bay.